 You know not to judge a book by its cover and the same can be said of a podcast but that doesn’t stop us doing it.

 There are a couple of hard and fast rules when it comes to podcast artwork such as the image being 3000x3000px in size and making sure that it passes the distinguishable-on-a-phone-screen test.
 In other words, is it readable at a small size.

 This is something that I’ve written about in the past in greater length but the crux of my point is that if you take your recording and audio quality seriously then it’s a signal to the listener that you take your podcast seriously and that so should they too.

-We’ve all listened to those episodes where someone has recorded in an echoey room or where the host is much louder than the host and it becomes of-putting and sours the impression of the podcast as a whole even if the content itself was valuable.
+We’ve all listened to those episodes where someone has recorded in an echoey room or where the host is much louder than the guest and it becomes off-putting and sours the impression of the podcast as a whole even if the content itself was valuable.